 Day 1 – Sun & Saalbach

-The second, third, and fourth lifts are upper lifts and if one of these three lifts is closed, then it is not possible to ski from Hinterglemm to Saalbach.
+The second, third, and fourth lifts are upper lifts; if one of these three is closed, it is impossible to ski from Hinterglemm to Saalbach.
 We ran into this issue on three out of our six days in the Skicircus because of the weather.

-Start of post tangent: Storm Dennis was so intense that most flights in/out of the UK were canceled.
-Our return flight was canceled but we were able to find another flight on the same day and I have never been so terrified on an approach to the runway in my life.
-The strong wind had caused the plane to sway from side-to-side at what felt like a 60-degree tilt at times.
+Start of a tangent: Storm Dennis was so intense that most flights in/out of the UK were canceled.
+Our return flight was canceled, but we were able to find another flight on the same day, and I had never been so terrified on an approach to the runway in my life.
+The strong wind had caused the plane to sway from side to side at what felt like a 60-degree tilt at times.
 Some passengers were crying.
 Other passengers were vomiting.
 I was thinking, “This is it.
-This is how it is going to go.
-Alrighty then.”
+This is how it is going to go.”

 Our first day of skiing was a success.
 We skied for about three hours in the sunshine and drank beer when finished.
 What more does a person need?